 The department has six designated teaching rooms and an English staff room.
 This enables the students to meet the department as and when required in order to catch up with work and receive extra help and advice.
-Room 12, the teaching room next to our office is used for extra sessions by all of the key stages.
 The department has its own set of laptops and interactive white boards and a wide range of ICT resources.
 Reading stock is wide and varied and provides a variety of literature to promote a love of reading.

 Students are encouraged to become confident, articulate writers who understand that writing is a means of learning, shaping experience, exploring ideas and language, and expressing ideas and feelings.
 They write for a variety of purposes and audiences and learn to appreciate the benefits of drafting, redrafting and proof-reading.